Jamie95187/borisbikes/README.md

 Used rubocop as linter.
 This can be used by typing `rubocop` in the project's root directory.

+The test coverage is shown in the terminal when typing `rspec`.

+### Gems used

+pry - alternative to irb (used for feature testing the system) rspec - used for unit testing the model rubocop - linter used to write conventional ruby simplecov - to calculate test coverage over the project simplecov-console - to display the coverage onto the terminal

 ## User Stories & Domain Models

 As a person,<br>